HaxeFlixel/flixel-docs/documentation/01_community/11-upgrade-guide.html.md

 | FlxTween.userData                       | *removed*                             |
 | FlxG.sound.add()                        | FlxG.sound.cache()                    |

+There has also been a slight optimization for simple FlxSprites in `FLX_RENDER_BLIT` mode (flash and HTML5).
+This might require an additional `dirty = true;` for the change to show up if you manipulate the sprite's `BitmapData` directly.

 ### FlxSprite flipping

 Flipping sprite graphics now works differently - the `flipped` variable has been removed, as well as the `Reverse` parameter of `loadGraphic()` and `loadGraphicFromTexture()`.
 You can now directly manipulate the new `flipX` and `flipY` variables (flipping vertically is now possible).